Abruzzo: Demographics

+As of 2026, the population is 1,267,222, of which 49.2% are male, and 50.8% are female.
+Minors make up 13.9% of the population, and seniors make up 26.5%.

-As of 2025, with a population density of 117.1 people per km^{2}, the population density of Abruzzo is well below the national average of 195.1.
-Among the provinces, the density varies: Pescara is the most densely populated with 253.4 inhabitants per km^{2}, whereas L'Aquila is the least densely populated, with 56.8 inhabitants per km^{2}, although it has the largest area.
+As of 2026, with a population density of 117.0 people per km^{2}, the population density of Abruzzo is well below the national average of 195.1.
+Among the provinces, the density varies: Pescara is the most densely populated with 253.2 inhabitants per km^{2}, whereas L'Aquila is the least densely populated, with 56.8 inhabitants per km^{2}, although it has the largest area.

 The most serious demographic imbalance is between the mountainous areas of the interior and the coastal strip.
 The largest province, L'Aquila, is situated entirely in the interior and has the lowest population density.
 The movement of the population of Abruzzo from the mountains to the sea has led to the almost complete urbanization of the entire coastal strip, especially in the province of Teramo and Chieti.
 The effects on the interior have been impoverishment and demographic aging, reflected by an activity rate in the province of L'Aquila which is the lowest among the provinces in Abruzzo – accompanied by geological degradation as a result of the absence of conservation measures.

-In the coastal strip, there is such a jumble of accommodations and activities that the environment has been negatively affected.
-The policy of providing incentives for development has resulted in the setting-up of industrial zones, some of which (Vasto, Avezzano, Carsoli, Gissi, Val Vibrata, Val di Sangro) have made genuine progress, while others (Val Pescara, L'Aquila) have run into trouble after their initial success.
+In the coastal strip, there is such a dense concentration of accommodations and activities that the environment has been negatively affected.
+The policy of providing incentives for development has resulted in the setting-up of industrial zones, some of which (Vasto, Avezzano, Carsoli, Gissi, Val Vibrata, Val di Sangro) have made significant progress, while others (Val Pescara, L'Aquila) have run into trouble after their initial success.
 The zones of Sulmona and Guardiagrele have turned out to be more or less failures.
 Outside these zones, the main activities are agriculture and tourism.

-In 2016, the Huffington Post placed Abruzzo in fifth position among the 12 best regions in the world for quality of life.
+Despite these environmental pressures, in 2016, the Huffington Post placed Abruzzo in fifth position among the 12 best regions in the world for quality of life.